All Episodes

 I know that there's like a lot of books that have come out about decentralized leadership in terms of in private organizations that kind of are trendy.

-Um and obviously decentralized is a big trend word just because of blockchain technology and cryptocurrency and you know how it's considered more secure.
+And obviously decentralized is a big trend word just because of blockchain technology and cryptocurrency and how it's considered more secure.

-Yeah, it's the rate of uh energy transfer is power.
+Yeah, it's the rate of energy transfer is power.

-So it like heat the if you have a lot of it, then it that's the an increase in power.
+So like heat, if you have a lot of it, then that's an increase in power.

-So if you're spread out, if the rate of energy transfer is equalized across a system, it's gonna look like there is no increase in in trend and he wants to be.
+So if you're spread out, if the rate of energy transfer is equalized across a system, it's going to look like there is no increase in heat.

-You could have decentralized power if you had um consensus among all the nodes, right?
+So I guess you could have decentralized power if you had consensus among all the nodes, right?

-So if you had like a system in which like if we had like a a true democracy, not where we voted to elect officials to make decisions, but where we actually as a people just voted on every bill, right?
+So if you had like a system in which, like if we had like a true democracy, not where we voted to elect officials to make decisions, but where we actually, as a people, just voted on every bill, right?

-Um that would be decentralized power, and I guess that would require it would still be power, but it would require consensus for anything to ever happen, right?
+And I guess that would require, it would still be power, but it would require consensus for anything to ever happen, right?

-So if you're gonna pass legislation in an authentic democracy, like, hey, are we gonna pass this stimulus bill?
+So if you're going to pass legislation in an authentic democracy, like, hey, are we going to pass this stimulus bill?

 Yeah, it would be.